(919) 752-3088

 Close-up of a person hugging another person, showing hands on the back.

-After adoption, you become a full legal parent.
+After adoption, you become a complete legal parent.
 This means you will:

 • Share custody and decision-making with your spouse